Divius/Divius.github.io/posts/ironic-denver-2019.rst

   state that can be detected and entered by a request from a third party monitoring tooling (as opposed to from within Ironic itself).
 It's unclear if the existing *rescue* feature can fill this gap.

+* We discussed having Heat resources for Ironic.
+We recommended the team to start with Allocation and Deployment resources (the latter being virtual until we implement the planned deployment API).

+* We prototyped how Heat resources for Ironic could look, including Node, Port, Allocation and Deployment as a first step.

 .. _Metal3: http://metal3.io
 .. _live demo: https://www.openstack.org/videos/summits/denver-2019/openstack-ironic-and-bare-metal-infrastructure-all-abstractions-start-somewhere